 2. Do you have a few examples of sites you like?

 This will help them determine the layout and style you are looking for, as well as any functionality that you like, but might not think to ask for specifically.

-No one knows your business like you do, but if you have a set list of requirements in mind for your new site/eCommerce store, they should be able to suggest a few options that will support your wishlist.
+No one knows your business like you do, but if you have a set list of requirements in mind for your new website, they should be able to suggest a few options that will support your wish list.